DreymaR/BigBagKbdTrixPKL/Source/README.md

 		- If mapping a ©### key to a DK release, it must be preloaded elsewhere.
 Map it to an unused state or Extend mapping to achieve this.
 	- The Repeat key now resends the last character, not the last key.
 Repeat used to be affected by modifiers and prone to errors.
 	- An `--` entry allows disabling EPKL hotkeys in the `EPKL_Settings_Override` file.
 Earlier, you'd have to use an unused key like `Sleep`.

+	- Added ANS-Orth/ISO-Orth Colemak-eD.
+Images are still row-staggered, but this should clarify which ergo mods are for which board types.
+		- The bracket-lift Sym mod (Sym-Br) looks better on ortho boards than the standard (Sym-LBr).
+Images were made for both mod variants.
+	- Added a Programmer Dvorak Symbol mod, affecting the Number row plus remapping <kbd>]}</kbd> → <kbd>@^</kbd> and swapping <kbd>'"</kbd> ↔ <kbd>;:</kbd>.
+		- Disclaimer: This is a Dvorak Sym mod inspired by the Programmer Dvorak layout by Roland Kaufmann.
+It does not claim to be that layout.
+	- For the Nl locale, the ISO key was reclaimed as Compose!
+Kept ij on the images.
+Note that composing ij/IJ makes the ĳ/Ĳ ligature.
+		-  Another neat Compose key trick is adding a completion so that <kbd>i</kbd>,<kbd>©</kbd> → `ij`.

 <br>

 TODO: